TheOnodrim/Shield/README.md

 - Moves /tmp to /tmpfs
 - Purges old and removed packages
 - Remounts /tmp, /proc, /dev, /run to be more restrictive
-- Restrict access to compilers
+- Restricts access to compilers
 - Restricts access to /root
 - Restricts firewall to only allow ssh on port `652`
 - Restricts logins